Shooting, Olympics 2024: Manu Bhaker clinches bronze to win India’s first medal in Paris

 In her last shot, she put up a strong 10.3.
 Kim needed a 10.5 to better Bhaker, and managed to do just that to push the Indian down to the bronze medal position.

-“I feel great and it was a long overdue medal for India and I was just merely a mode to do it,” she said to the official broadcaster.
+“I feel great and it was a long overdue medal for India and I was just merely a mode to do it,” said Bhaker to the official broadcaster.
 “And India deserves more, even more medals, as many as possible.
 So we are looking forward to as many events as possible this time.
-And the entire team has worked really hard.
+The entire team has worked really hard.

-Narang, India’s chef de mission in Paris, cut a happy figure after Bhaker India’s medal drought in shooting.
+Narang, India’s chef-de-mission in Paris, cut a happy figure after Bhaker ended India’s medal drought in shooting.
 The London 2012 medallist added that he hoped Bhaker’s medal would be the first of many for Indian shooters in Paris.

 “When I won the medal in London, I had a huge monkey off my back and I think Indian shooting has another monkey off at their back today because Manu becomes the first women shooter to win an Olympic medal for the country,” Narang told the official broadcastor.